Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Method

-Under these divergences, the conditional flow matching objective induces the same gradient with respect to the model parameters as matching the marginal target implied by this posterior expectation~\citep{lipman2024flowmatchingguidecode}.
+For tractable supervision, we match to modality-wise conditional targets $u^\text{A}(A_t \,|\, A_0,A_1)$ and $u^\text{X}(X_s \,|\, X_0,X_1)$ rather than directly to the marginal targets $u^\text{A}(A_t,X_s,t,s)$ and $u^\text{X}(A_t,X_s,t,s)$, since the marginal targets are the posterior expectation of the modality-wise conditional targets under endpoint coupling \begingroup \endgroup Under these divergences, the conditional flow matching objective induces the same gradient with respect to the model parameters as matching the marginal target implied by this posterior expectation~\citep{lipman2024flowmatchingguidecode}.
 We construct conditional target velocity fields or rate vector as follows: straight line flows between prior and target samples for lattice parameter, geodesic flows between prior and target samples on the torus manifold $\mathbb{T}^{3\times N}$ for fractional coordinates~\citep{miller2024flowmm} to enforce periodicity, and mixture paths between two point masses of prior and target samples for atom types; full expressions are provided in \cref{app:mcflow}.

 \textbf{Parameterization and base distributions.} We adopt clean data prediction across all modalities instead of predicting noise or velocity targets, motivated by the manifold structure of data distribution~\citep{li2025back}.
 For fractional coordinates, we predict fractional coordinates $F_\theta$ and project them onto the torus $\mathbb{T}^{3\times N}$ via $\text{proj}(F)=F \pmod 1$.
 We use a uniform base distribution on $\mathbb{T}^{3\times N}$ for fractional coordinates.
 For lattice length and angles, we predict directly $L^{l}_{\theta}$ and $L^{a}_{\theta}$, using LogNormal priors for lengths to ensure positivity~\citep{miller2024flowmm} and uniform priors for angles.
 For atom types, we predict atom type logits $A_{\theta}$ with a mask-token point mass $\delta_M$ as base distribution.